xaionaro-go/gorex/README.md

 ```
 because there could be a situation that a resource is blocked by a `RLockDo` from
 both goroutines and both goroutines waits (on `LockDo`) until other goroutine
 will finish `RLockDo`.
-On the other side you will easily see this `LockDo`'s in the
+But still you will easily see the reason of deadlocks due
-call stack trace.
+to `LockDo`-s in the call stack trace.

 #### Benchmark